 Weekly Announcements

 9:45 a.m.
-Early Gathering for MFW, in Meetinghouse & on Zoom
+Early Gathering for MFW, outdoors, in Meetinghouse and on Zoom

 10:00 a.m.
-Indoor Meeting for Worship, in Meetinghouse & on Zoom
+Indoor Hybrid Meeting for Worship, in Meetinghouse and on Zoom

 10:00 a.m.
-Outdoor Meeting for Worship, behind Meetinghouse (weather permitting)
+Outdoor Meeting for Worship, behind the Meetinghouse

 11:00 a.m.
-Coffee Break & Fellowship, hosted by the Sperger Family
+Coffee Break & Fellowship, hosted by Suzanne Kahn and Harvey Schmidt

 Summer Meetings for Worship

-Our Worship & Ministry Committee will begin hosting outdoor meeting for worship on Sunday, June 1.
-During the summer, both Indoor and Outdoor Worship will begin at 10 a.m. so that our Meeting will be united in Worship at the same time.
+In the summer, both Indoor and Outdoor Worship begin at 10 a.m. so that our Meeting will be united in Worship at the same time.
+Feel free to attend whichever gathering you prefer.
+In the event of inclement weather, the convener will decide whether or not to gather outdoors.
 We ask that you not bring dogs to outdoor Meeting for Worship.
 Service dogs are always welcome.

 Meeting for Worship to Attend to Business